wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

     npm install @wormhole-foundation/sdk dotenv
     ```

-    The SDK allows you to interact with supported chains through Wormhole.

 3. **Set up environment variables** - to securely store your private key, create a `.env` file in the root of your project

     ```bash
     touch .env
     ```

-    Inside the `.env` file, add your private key:
+    Inside the `.env` file, add your private key

     ```env
     ETH_PRIVATE_KEY=INSERT_YOUR_PRIVATE_KEY